josbeir/cakephp-docs-md/docs/3/en/controllers/components/request-handling.md

 <div class="versionchanged">

 3.6.0
-You should prefer using [body-parser-middleware](#body-parser-middleware) instead of RequestHandlerComponent.
+You should prefer using [Body Parser Middleware](#body-parser-middleware) instead of RequestHandlerComponent.

 </div>